Skip to main content

 • the death occurred as a result of an incident at work

-Just because a death has been referred to the Coroner doesn’t mean that the death is automatically suspicious, but it does mean that the professionals involved feel that the death should be checked by someone independent.
+Just because a death has been referred to the Coroner does not mean that the death is automatically suspicious, but it does mean that the professionals involved feel that the death should be checked by someone independent.
 There is a statutory categorisation of the circumstances in which a death should be reported to the Coroner, and this is a legal requirement placed on anyone who is aware of such a death.
 This requirement cannot be ignored or circumvented.

 The requirement to refer a death to the Coroner applies even if someone died abroad – for the purposes of coronial law, anything outside of England and Wales is abroad – and their body is being brought back to Somerset for funeral or burial.